Resistive state of SFS Josephson junctions in the presence of moving domain walls

-In principle, if the voltage is induced at the Josephson junction, the quasiparticle distribution in the interlayer becomes nonequilibrium.
-In this case the non-adiabatic (antidamping) STT\cite{Zhang2004} can be also produced by the electric current.
-Here we neglect this effect assuming that the most part of the voltage is dropped at the interfaces and the quasiparticle nonequilibrium in the interlayer is small enough.
+{\it The model.} Fig.~\ref{sketch}(b) illustrates the simplified model of the SFS Josephson junction region, which we consider in our calculations.
+We assume that there is a Neel-type DW inside the F interlayer.
+The Rashba SOC is present in F due to structural or internal inversion symmetry breaking.
+The Josephson supercurrent which flows in F along the $x$-direction generates a torque on the DW \cite{Bobkova2018} consisting of the adiabatic STT \cite{Slonczewski1996,Tatara2004,Koyama2011} and spin-orbit torques\cite{Miron2010,Gambardella2011}.
+Under these conditions DW motion is caused even by very small currents if pinning effects are neglected.
+We neglect the nonadiabatic STT\cite{Zhang2004} assuming that the most part of the voltage is dropped at the interfaces and the quasiparticle nonequilibrium in the interlayer is small enough.